cloudflare/workers-rs/README.md

 # Contributing

 Your feedback is welcome and appreciated!
 Please use the issue tracker to talk about potential implementations or make feature requests.

 If you're interested in making a PR, we suggest opening up an issue to talk about the change you'd like to make as early as possible.

-## Project Contents

-- **worker**: the user-facing crate, with Rust-familiar abstractions over the Rust<->JS/WebAssembly interop via wrappers and convenience library over the FFI bindings.
-- **worker-sys**: Rust extern "C" definitions for FFI compatibility with the Workers JS Runtime.
-- **worker-macros**: exports `event` and `durable_object` macros for wrapping Rust entry point in a `fetch` method of an ES Module, and code generation to create and interact with Durable Objects.
-- **worker-sandbox**: a functioning Cloudflare Worker for testing features and ergonomics.
-- **worker-build**: a cross-platform build command for `workers-rs`-based projects.
+Once the change proposal is approved, please see the [contribution guide](CONTRIBUTING.md) for some tips on how to get started contributing.
+Thank you!